Tour Duration: 4-Day, 3-Night

 - 3 Nights accommodation at Rajshahi and Bogra as described in the itinerary on twin sharing basis, with complementary breakfast.

 - Dhaka – Rajshahi 1st class train ticket.

 - Air-conditioned car, driver, and English speaking guide.

 - All site entrance tickets.

 - Pick-up and drop-off from South Dhaka area (Hotel 71, FARS Hotel, Asia Hotel & Resort, Ambrosia Guest House, White House Hotel, Hotel Sky City, Suktara Hotel, and the nearby area).

 - Any food, drinks, or any personal item.

 Notes on Exploring Rajshahi

-- Tour is not available to start on Saturday and Tuesday, as Saturday is the off day for 769 Dhumketue Express and Friday is off day for 752 Lalmoni Express.
-It is possible to start the tour on Tuesday, on which case we will drive you to Dhaka on Day-4 from Bogra, which is not recommended as there will be tremendous traffic on the road and road condition is bad.
+- Tour is not available to start on Saturday, as Saturday is the off day for 769 Dhumketue Express.
+However, it is possible to start the tour on Saturday, on which case we will drive you to Rajshahi instead of taking the train and visit Puthia on the way.

-- 1st class train tickets depend on availability.
+- 1st class train tickets depending on availability.
 We’ll try our best to get first class tickets for you.
 But if that is not possible, you’ll have a reserved seat on 2nd class.